Trogir, Croatia: Travel Guide & Things to Do!

 Trogir, the historic harbor town in Croatia, is located only about 30 kilometers from the coastal metropolis of Split and is famous for its picturesque old town with its many beautiful attractions.
 Due to its good location near the airport, the UNESCO World Heritage city has become a popular destination not only for excursions but also for a holiday in Croatia.
 Therefore, you can expect numerous of exciting things to do in Trogir!
 The history of Trogir goes back to the 3rd century BC. and sightseeing in the medieval streets is a kind of time travel where there is something worth seeing at almost every corner.
 In addition, the city beaches of Trogir and the picturesque beaches of the offshore Ciovo Island guarantee a relaxing holiday.

-In this guide you will get the most important information and tips for a visit to Trogir in Croatia.
+In this travel guide, you will get the most important information and tips for a visit to Trogir in Croatia.
 We also show you the most beautiful attractions, beautiful pictures of the old town and where it is best to stay in town.

 Good to know!

-If you are still looking for a very special accommodation directly in Trogir, we can recommend the beautiful Apartments & Rooms Tiramola in the old town.
+If you are still looking for a very special place to stay directly in Trogir, we can recommend the beautiful Apartments & Rooms Tiramola inside the old town.

 Only 5 kilometers from the old town is the international airport Split.
 From there, cheap taxis or the 37 line public buses take you directly to the center.